Andy Kennedy has certainly left his mark on Ole Miss Basketball.

-Nine postseason wins, seven postseason berths, eight 20-win seasons, two NCAA Tournament appearances, two NIT Final Fours, two SEC West titles and an SEC Tournament Championship later, the two-time SEC Coach of the Year has cemented his name throughout the Rebel record book as the winningest coach in school history.
+Eleven postseason wins, eight postseason berths, nine 20-win seasons, two NCAA Tournament appearances, two NIT Final Fours, two SEC West titles and an SEC Tournament Championship later, the two-time SEC Coach of the Year has cemented his name throughout the Rebel record book as the winningest coach in school history.

 Not only has Kennedy left his mark on Ole Miss, but the college basketball in the SEC.
 Some notable accomplishments by Kennedy as a head coach include:

 Fourth-most wins in SEC history by a coach in his first 11 years in the league at one school (234)